patgarcia/localtag-backend/PROJECT.md

 # local Tag

 ## Description
-Local Tag is an app which allows user to upload their photos to a publicly available collection.
+Local Tag is an app that allows user to upload their photos to a publicly available collection.
 The tag system gives the options of including a tag and a location.
 Users are able to edit the tags of their images.

 ## Brief Example